 Creating a will also preserves more of your assets for your loved ones.
 If the state has to appoint someone to manage and distribute your assets, that person will be paid a fee for their services.
 If, in your will, you designate someone to perform this task, this costly fee can be waived.

 The attorneys at Hoffman Walker & Knauf serve many of your family’s legal needs.
 This includes the creation of wills and trusts necessary to manage your property and assets.
 Our attorneys have handled the wills and trusts for many clients, helping them guarantee that their loved ones will receive what is rightfully theirs.

 Hoffman Walker & Knauf can offer you a variety of options to help you avoid probate, set aside assets, and reduce costly estate taxes.
 We can help you with the following estate planning issues:

 Medicaid/nursing home planning

 When securing your assets for your family’s well-being, it is important to work with an attorney you can trust and who understands your family’s unique needs and circumstances.
-Please contact wills and trusts lawyers at Hoffman Walker & Smith today to schedule a consultation.
+Please contact wills and trusts lawyers at Hoffman Walker & Knauf today to schedule a consultation.
 We serve clients in Boone, Campbell, Gallatin, Grant, and Kenton counties in Kentucky.